 Tips for Night Guard Compliance

 Dr. Cheek often compares putting a night guard in right before bed to putting a watch on right before bed.
 It often feels unnatural.
 To improve acceptance of night guards, try putting yours in about an hour before bed and then falling asleep.
 It won’t be long before the night guard is part of your nightly routine!

-Store them in a safe place!
-You wouldn’t believe how many night guards we have chewed up by dogs.
+Store your night guard in a safe place!
+You wouldn’t believe how many guards we have chewed up by dogs.
 Keep them out of reach of your furry friends!

 Finally, and very importantly, bring your night guard to your routine cleanings and dental appointments!
 We will clean your guard and check the fit to make sure it is still working well for you!

 To schedule an appointment or to contact us with any questions, you can reach us at 919.866.1360 or click here.